DisabledMallis/NuvolaDocs/Themes/Theme Guide.md

 ***Furthermore, remember to add the `ALL_APPLICATION_PACKAGES` security group in the file properties or else the file will not load!!***

 ## The 4 theme sections
 There are 4 main sections to a theme file.
-These are the metadata (the "meta" object), the icons, variables, and of course colors.
-All of these sections are technically optional, however without all of them the theme is incomplete.
+These are the metadata (the "meta" object), the icons, variables, textures, and of course colors.
+All of these sections are technically optional, however without all of them (except textures) the theme is incomplete.

 ## The format
 Themes are JSON files with comment support.
 This means you can use `// Comment` or `/* Comment */` in your theme file.
 This can help users configure your theme file to their liking.
 The file will be a JSON object, so all of your theme data must be inside of brackets `{ /* Theme data */ }`.